PixelBoardFtLLMFr/PixelBoardFtLLM/c/README.md

 A `.clang-format` file is present.
 It is the Linux Kernel one.
 You can format all the sources by running `make fmt`.

+# Maintaining

+Here is an overview of the current file structure.

+- `server.c` is the entry point of the program.
+It also contains the main loop.
+- `prompt.[ch]` provides utils to build the prompts to send to the LLM.
+- `llm.[ch]` manages the ChatGPT API.
+- `request.[ch]` does the request management, it reads the requests' content, and reply.
+- `flow.[ch]` does the flow management, *i.e.* ensures that not too many LLM API key uses are made.
+- `llm_tester.c` not used to build the server.
+It is just a program that tests the LLM interaction.